furiosa-ai/furiosa-sdk/docs/en/source/installation/prerequisites.rst

   conda 4.8.3

-After installing Anaconda, you can configure an independent Python execution environment and activate it as needed.
+After installing Anaconda, you can configure an isolated Python runtime environment and activate it as needed.
 The FuriosaAI Python SDK is compatible with Python 3.7-3.8 versions.
 The following uses the latest Python 3.8 version to create an execution environment named ``furiosa``.